Morris County School of Technology

-The Morris County School of Technology (MCVTS or MCST) is a vocational magnet public high school located in Denville Township, in Morris County, United States, operating as part of the Morris County Vocational School District.
+The Morris County School of Technology (MCVTS or MCST) is a vocational magnet public high school located in Denville Township, in Morris County, in the U.S. state of New Jersey, operating as part of the Morris County Vocational School District.
 This school prepares high school students for future careers, through its academy programs, each focusing on a particular trade as well as an advanced college preparatory program.
-Students apply to one of the 13 different academies in a process that starts the 8th grade year of local students.
+Students apply to one of the 10 different academies in a process that starts the 8th grade year of local students.
 The highly competitive process begins with a general admissions test and is followed by group interviews on an academy basis.
-The school has an overall acceptance rate of 30%.
+The school had an overall acceptance rate of 30% in 2016.

-As of the 2021–22 school year, the school had an enrollment of 809 students and 73.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
-There were 23 students (2.8% of enrollment) eligible for free lunch and 9 (1.1% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 839 students and 75.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.1:1.
+There were 36 students (4.3% of enrollment) eligible for free lunch and 11 (1.3% of students) eligible for reduced-cost lunch.

-The district and its schools are accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.
+The district and its schools are accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools until July 2031.